mattdodge/wordle-utils/README.md

 This library has some helper functions you can use in your own scripts.
 These will work for most Wordle variants.

+**Result**

+This library includes a `Result` enum (`wordle.core.result.Result`) for possible results of a guess.
+A result can be a miss, wrong spot, or correct.
+In most functions you can replace the enum with the shorthand string version of a result

+* `Result.correct` / `'!'` - the letter appears in this exact spot in the answer
+* `Result.wrong_spot` / `'?'` - the letter appears somewhere else in the answer
+* `Result.miss` / `'_'` - the letter does not appear in the word

+There is some interesting behavior when guesses or answers contain duplicate letters.
+The [test cases](https://github.com/mattdodge/wordle-utils/blob/master/wordle/tests/test_result.py) should give you a better idea of these.
+The behavior is meant to mimic the behavior of the actual Wordle game.

 **get_result**

 Given a guess and a known answer, return the "result" of the guess.
 This will be an array of `Result` objects.